mfarazahmad/DataMovie/README.md

 ### Testing
-X Do a pip freeze to make a requirements.txt file listing the dependencies of the app
-- Write Unit Tests for Testing Database, Making a new Class, Testing out Anlytics Functions, Creating an app
+X Do a pip freeze to make a requirements.txt file listing the dependencies of the app X Write Unit Tests for Testing Database, Making a new Class, Testing out Anlytics Functions, Creating an app

 ### Extra Features (Future)
 -- Fix unicode random character issues for fields like movie and actor names before importing the data into the database.